adrianmq/practice/java/notes.md

     - Error handling needs to be implicit in application development.
 The traditional approach of checking error codes/flags is too intrusive
     - Exceptions provide a non-intrusive way to signal errors
     - try/catch/finally provides a structured way to handle exceptions
-    - Catch should be made for more specific type to least specific
+    - Catch should be made for more specific type to least specific (general)

 ## The try/catch/finally statement
     - the try block contains "normal" code to execute, which runs to completion unless a exception is thrown